Kaitaia: European settlement

 A landscape view of the southern part of Kaitaia taken on Okahu Road, the highest point in the town.

 The Kaitaia Mission Station was established between 1833 and 1834 after a series of visits by Church Missionary Society (CMS) representatives including Samuel Marsden, and at different times, Joseph Matthews and William Gilbert Puckey.
 Puckey and Matthews had married two sisters, Matilda and Mary Ann Davis respectively, (daughters of Richard Davis, a lay missioner based at Waimate North).
 They formed a tight band, initially living together in raupo huts, and then in houses they built.

 As Puckey and the sisters were fluent in Māori, (Puckey having arrived in New Zealand in 1819 with his father, William Puckey, and the Davis family in 1823), they spoke Māori when together, to help Joseph Matthews pick up the language.
+In 1835, Mary-Ann and Matilda opened a school for girls and women, and Puckey and Joseph opened a school for boys and men.
 Both families grew and intermarried, forming the basis of the early Pākehā settler community.
 At one point, the Church Missionary Society decided that either Puckey or Matthews should move to a new location to the south to facilitate the spread of the word, but Nōpera Panakareao wrote a heartfelt letter to the CMS committee, pleading not to take away 'one of the two candlesticks'.

+On the 28th April, 1840 Lieutenant Willboughby Shortland arrived in Kaitaia for the signing of the Treaty of Waitangi, held at Puckey's home.
+Shortland explained the Treaty, translated by Puckey into Māori.
+Those attending were told that British laws would not interfere with Māori customs but protect them from illegal land sales and lawless Pākehā.
+61 Te Rarewa signed, having been urged by Nōpera Pana-kareao to do so.
+Less than a year later, Pana-kareao and the chiefs' meaning of the Treaty was reversed, as described by Richard Taylor in his journal, written on the 25 January 1841, when it became clear to them that the substance of the land would go to the Queen, leaving just 'the shadow' as their portion.

 In February 1841, about 500 Māori were present at a CMS service.
 In 1852 arguments developed between one chief and his tribe, however the impact of the missionaries meant that the old ways of settling disputes had passed.

 Richard Matthews, the brother of Rev. Joseph Matthews, arrived in the Bay of Islands in December 1835 and for a time, joined his brother in Kaitaia.
 Richard Matthews had been a lay missionary on the second voyage of HMS Beagle with Charles Darwin.
 Richard Matthews served the CMS as a lay catechist at Kaitaia.
 In 1838 he married Johanna Blomfield, the sister of Mrs Martha Blomfield Clarke, whose husband George was a CMS missionary at Te Waimate mission.
 In 1840 Richard and Johanna Matthews helped set up a missionary station at Whanganui.